Rowell Graham-Bell

-Rowell Anton Graham-Bell (born 8 August 1994) is a British basketball player.
-Standing at 1.96 metres tall, he plays as a power forward for Newcastle Eagles in the British Basketball League.
+Rowell Graham-Bell (born 8 August 1994) is a British basketball player.
+Standing at 1.96 metres tall, he plays as a power forward for the Bristol Flyers in the British Basketball League.

 Club career

 Graham-Bell was born in London.
 His performance in Narón, in December 2015, resulted in Club Baloncesto Ciudad de Valladolid of the LEB Plataannouncing his signing until the end of the season 2015–2016.
 This would signify a move up to a higher league.

 The Valladolid team finished in penultimate place descending to the EBA League.
 Graham-Bell played 14 games with an average of 10.7 points (72% in free throws), 6.8 rebounds, 1 assist and an average of 2 steals every 21.2 minutes.
 The Club Baloncesto Ciudad de Valladolid maintained their place within the division in the playoffs having been relegated that season.
 In the season 2016/2017, Valladolid achieved promotion to the LEB Oro.

 In July 2020, Graham signed with Úrvalsdeild karla club Þór Akureyri.
 In September 2020, he was released by the club before the start of the Úrvalsdeild season.

 In December 2020, he signed contract with the German ProB league team Basketball Löwen Erfurt.